-The course may not prepare students for admission to the USG institutions with selective admissions (such as the Georgia Institute of Technology and the University of Georgia) and are not appropriate for students planning to enter into a STEM major.
+1Course may not prepare students for admission to USG institutions with selective admissions and is not appropriate for students planning to pursue a STEM major.
 Students should enter college qualified to place in the appropriate entry-level math for their discipline.
-Students planning to major in engineering or to attend Georgia Tech should be prepared to start in Calculus.
+Those planning to major in engineering or to attend Georgia Tech should be prepared to start in Calculus.
 Students in other STEM fields should be prepared to start in Pre-Calculus.
-Students planning to major in business may need to be ready to start in College Algebra.
-STEM students who are not automatically placed in these courses should request assessment to see whether they qualify for placement in these courses.
-Students who arrive not prepared for the entry-level courses in their fields will take extra time to earn degrees.
-Learn more about the USG mathematics pathways, including why you should take math in college and the most appropriate courses by major.
+Those planning to major in business may need to be ready to start in College Algebra.
+STEM students who are not automatically placed in these courses should request assessment to determine if they qualify for placement in these courses.
+Those not prepared for the entry-level courses in their fields will take extra time to earn degrees.
+Learn more about the USG mathematics pathways.